Android-for-Python/Android-for-Python-Users/README.md

 `ModuleNotFoundError: No module named 'android'`

 The android package is only available on Android.
-This error occurs on a deskop, because there is no Android api implementation, this is only available on Android.
+This error occurs on a desktop, because there is no Android api implementation.
+The android package is only available on Android, and is installed by p4a.

 Perhaps you want platform specific code:

 ```python